 dr. MJW (Marieke) JeukenOnderzoeker

-As a scientist and a teacher, I am most motivated by genetic and evolutionary puzzles in plants, which relates from deviant segregations of traits in populations to evolutionay signatures in gene sequences.
+As a scientist and a lecturer, I am most motivated by genetic and evolutionary puzzles in plants, which relates from deviant segregations of traits in populations to evolutionay signatures in gene sequences.

 During my BSc and MSc study of Biology at the University of Utrecht, I focused on genetics and did my MSc thesis work at the labs of Sjef Smeekens, Sjeng Horbach and Norman Terry (UC Berkeley).